 Putting the bunch of keys beside the clock Mike crossed the room and opened the door to the next room.
 There was no hall, one room just led into another.
 Here he saw a highly polished table and four chairs with upholstered seats the same russet colour as the heavy curtains.
 The table was laid for two people that Mike thought very strange.
 He was sure Yvette’s grandmother had lived alone?
 There was another fireplace, laid ready to light with wood and coals.
 At the side of the hearth was a brass bucket filled with more wood and coal and a brass jug of tapers.
 All ready to light.
 Looking round Mike imagined that the room would have looked very cosy when lived in.

 Slowly he walked to the window, looked out at a small garden and the same colourful flowers he’d seen earlier.
-If he was to live here he would have great pleasure tending the garden.
+If he was to live here he would have great pleasure tending the flower beds.

 Hearing a noise behind him Mike quickly turned.
 He stood quite still, trying to determine what it was he had heard.
 For the first time he sensed an atmosphere.
 As would be expected in a house solely occupied by an old lady the furnishings and décor were old, yet there was an air of youthfulness he couldn’t place.
 Would it be possible for Yvette’s childish influence to have remained all these years?
 Marking that down as absurd he continued his tour of the house.